slackmoehrle/creator-docs/en/getting-started/quick-start.md

 For `cc.Class` detailed learning can refer to [Declare class with cc.Class](../scripting/class.md).

 Now we go back to the code editor and look back at the code, which is the structure needed to write a component script.
-Scripts of such a structure are the components in Cocos creator, which can be mounted on the nodes in the scene and provide various functions that manipulate nodes.
+Scripts of such a structure are the components in __Cocos Creator__, which can be mounted on the nodes in the scene and provide various functions that manipulate nodes.
 First, we will set up some properties and see how to adjust them in the scene.

 Find the `properties` section in the `Player` script, change it to the following and save: